PHARE

 - Clothilde BERTHELIN, Assistant Professor, MERSEA, PHAREclothilde.berthelin@-Code to remove to avoid SPAM-unicaen.fr, +33 2 31 56 51 14

-- Natacha CLAIRET, Doctoral student, , MERSEA, PHAREnatacha.clairet@-Code to remove to avoid SPAM-unicaen.fr
+- Natacha CLAIRET, Temporary Teaching and Research Attaché, MERSEA, PHAREnatacha.clairet@-Code to remove to avoid SPAM-unicaen.fr

-- Nathan MORANDI, Doctoral Student, , MERSEA, PHAREnathan.morandi@-Code to remove to avoid SPAM-unicaen.fr
+- Nathan MORANDI, Doctoral Student, , MERSEA, PHAREnathan.morandi@-Code to remove to avoid SPAM-etu.unicaen.fr

 Areas of research

-Axis 1 : Determinism molecular and cellular systems that control key steps of the biological cycles.
+Axis 1 : Molecular and cellular determinants of key control systems of the biological cycle

-Axis 2: Effects of adaptive and evolutionary plasticity of control systems physiology and biological cycles.
+Axis 2: Adaptive and evolutionary consequences of the plasticity of physiological and biological cycle control systems

 Recent publications